emanemair/juice_machine/README.md

 A new fruit juice machine has been purchased for the cafeteria, and a program is needed to make the machine function properly.
 The machine dispenses apple juice, orange juice, mango lassi, and fruit punch in recyclable containers.
-In this programming example, we write a program for the fruit juice machine so that it can be put into operation.
+In this repository we write a program for the fruit juice machine so that it can be put into operation.

 ## The program should do the following: